 A fuller appreciation of most anything surely benefits from both approaches, and the authors of two wonderful new books about trees prove this to be true.

-Peter Wohlleben is a forester who has written a small but dense book called The Hidden Life of Trees.
+Peter Wohlleben is a forester who has written a small but dense book called The Hidden Life of Treesopens a new window.
 His agenda is not to wander too much, but to look long and hard at the trees of “his” woods, a municipal forest in western Germany full of beeches, spruce, and oaks.
 I normally don’t much go for anthropomorphizing and/or mechanical analogies when talking about natural systems, but Mr. Wohlleben makes it work.

 Divided into short chapters that include arboreal friendship, language, love, and aging, not to mention vacuums and pumps, one soon wonders if there’s any other way for the author to tell his fascinating stories.
 Trees hear and smell and feel.
 They talk and even yell.
 Their symbiotic subterranean network of mycorrhizal fungi, the “Wood Wide Web,” is all-important, and underappreciated.
 Though the book explores an entirely different ecosystem than ours and is by no means a field guide, I’d suggest it’s worth reading a few chapters and then going for a slow walk in the woods.

-For additional local inspiration and information, maybe also read the “Old Growth” chapter in George Frazier’s fine book, The Last Wild Places of Kansas and consult the maps and woodland discussions in Ken Lassman’s Wild Douglas County.
+For additional local inspiration and information, maybe also read the “Old Growth” chapter in George Frazier’s fine book, The Last Wild Places of Kansasopens a new window and consult the maps and woodland discussions in Ken Lassman’s Wild Douglas Countyopens a new window.
 Then reach out to some neighboring oak and hackberry and Osage orange trees.
 Now is a good time, with the leaves and ticks and oak leaf itch mites out of the way, with nests visible and tree forms much more apparent.

 But having done your homework, you’ve deduced that we humans have affected whatever it is you might find.
 What are we to make of it?

-To offer some possible guidelines, eminent paleontologist and author Richard Fortey has been kicking around his woods in England and has just released The Wood for the Trees, a comprehensive stroll which incorporates not only tree stories, but also tales of deep time and human associations.
+To offer some possible guidelines, eminent paleontologist and author Richard Fortey has been kicking around his woods in England and has just released The Wood for the Trees,opens a new window a comprehensive stroll which incorporates not only tree stories, but also tales of deep time and human associations.
 If Wohlleben’s book is the “how” of trees, Fortey’s is more of the “what.”
 As the author says, it’s “both romantic and forensic.”

 So he writes of making beech leaf liqueur, firing clay ceramics from his forest soils, making glass from the siliceous flint of the area, crafting fine cabinetry from felled cherry trees, making walking sticks and charcoal, and exploring the local history of bodgers and turners (chair- and bowl-makers).